Dariusz Stalmach

-Dariusz Piotr Stalmach (born 8 December 2005) is a Polish professional footballer who plays as a midfielder for club 1.
-FC Magdeburg.
+Dariusz Piotr Stalmach (born 8 December 2005) is a Polish professional footballer who plays as a midfielder for club Werder Bremen.
 He is a Poland youth international.

 Club career

-In September 2022, he was named by English newspaper The Guardian as one of the best players born in 2005 worldwide.
+In September 2022, Stalmach was named as one of the best players born in 2005 worldwide by English newspaper The Guardian.

-On 21 August 2022, he moved to Italian Serie A club AC Milan, immediately joining the under-19 roster.
+On 21 August 2022, he moved to Serie A club AC Milan, immediately joining the under-19 side.

 On 17 August 2024, Stalmach made his debut for the newly created AC Milan reserve team Milan Futuro, coming on as a substitute for Mattia Sandri at the 74th minute of a 2–1 Coppa Italia Serie C round of 16 away win against Novara.

 On 3 February 2025, Stalmach moved to 2.
 Bundesliga club 1.
 FC Magdeburg in Germany, on a permanent transfer.

+He signed with Bundesliga side Werder Bremen on 26 June 2026, ahead of the 2026–27 season.